bart-turczynski/spoonkeyworks/src/reddit-answers/privacy.md

 ## Contact

-If you have questions about privacy or need support, please open an issue on the project repository or reach out via the support channel listed in the Chrome Web Store listing.
+If you have questions about privacy or need support, please reach out to support@spoonkeyworks.com.